m1k1o/blog/README.md

 ```

 ## Install
-If you have decied that you don't want to use Docker, you can intall it manually.
+If you have decided that you don't want to use Docker, you can intall it manually.

 **Requirements:** Apache 2.0*, PHP 7.4, MariaDB 10.1